Cammin/DrillTool/README.md

 Another goal was to make it feel faithful, as if the original developers had made it themselves.

 It might seem powerful as a handheld tool, but it is balanced out because it consumes lots of battery energy.

-### todo
-- Make terraformer "use" loop actually loop the clip, it currently doesn't